 The Creative Edge of Collecting: The “Nothing” of William Davies King

-Scratch the surface and you will find some kind of collection in just about every American household.
-Some might be virtual (e.g. those on Pinterest), and some might be conceptual (e.g. knock-knock jokes); some might be hidden away in a safe or a basement, or proudly displayed on the wall of the front hall.
-People tend to collect, and collecting works with a kind of value not quite the same as that seen in the marketplace.
+You will find collections in nearly every American household: some are virtual (e.g. Pinterest), some conceptual (e.g. palindromes); some stashed in the basement, some proudly displayed.
+People tend to collect, and collecting works with a kind of value different from that seen in the marketplace.

-What Professor King has done in his writing and teaching is to look frankly at the social and psychological impulses to collect, and also at the eye-opening possibilities of what one might do with . . . whatever.
-This exhibit looks at the range of his efforts to think through the world by holding on to its least-prized relics.
-In some cases, his collecting goes not far beyond mere accumulation.
-In other cases, he creates a special place—a frame—for how the world’s stuff can be appreciated.
-And in some cases, he transforms his collected material into the stuff of art.
-Last June, he arrayed his entire cereal box collection, 2300 items, on the floor of a dance studio as a giant mandala, which he called Tree of Life.
-Life cereal made the trunk.
+What King has done is confront the social and psychological impulses to collect, and also the eye-opening possibilities of the sort of things that one might assemble.
+This exhibit surveys the range of his efforts to think through the world by holding on to its least-prized fragments.
+In some cases, his collecting is mere accumulation.
+In others, he creates a special place—a frame—for how the world’s stuff can be appreciated.
+And in some cases, he transforms his collected material into a form of collage.